-The mission of the North Louisiana Gay and Lesbian Film Festival is to recognize the important contributions that lesbians and gays have made to our culture; to educate the general population and raise awareness of gay and lesbian concerns, as well as effect change in the political arena; and to investigate the history of gays and lesbians in film, including the stereotyping that has been a major part of this history and to counteract this stereotyping with valid, meaningful, and diverse portrayals of gays and lesbians.
+The mission of the North Louisiana Gay & Lesbian Film Festival is to recognize the important contributions that LGBT people have made to our culture; to educate the general population and raise awareness of LGBT concerns, as well as effect change in the political arena; and to investigate the history of LGBT people in film, including the stereotyping that has been a major part of this history and to counteract this stereotyping with valid, meaningful and diverse portrayals of LGBT people.

 For more information about PACE, north Louisiana’s leading advocacy organization for the LGBT community, go to www.pacelouisiana.org.
 For more information about the film festival, visit nlglff.org.

 The week-long festival will have an opening weekend of LGBT-themed films with special guest appearances at our reception and throughout the weekend.
 The following week we’ll repeat our films, have an evening of short films, and several panel discussions.
 Our special guests and their scheduled appearances will be announced soon!

 A new feature of our film festival this year will be the opportunity for filmmakers and film students in our community to join professional filmmakers to view screenings and discuss the filmmaking process.
 PACE will be reaching out to students at local colleges and universities in addition to participants in the Louisiana Film Prize competition.
 PACE is grateful to the Beaird Foundation and the Community Foundation for their support of this new exciting addition to our festival.